BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <br/>

-#### 1. "Only with a good culture can we enjoy all of the good things that are available to us"
+#### 1. "Only with a good culture can we enjoy all of the good things that are available to us" -Joscha Bach
 <p>
     You can't be completely civilized in a larger culture that's uncivilized.
     Can you be "Mr. Nice Guy" in a violent prison?